AndreasMerentitis/LinkedIn-analysis/README.md

 # LinkedIn data analysis

-The goal is to visualize a person's LinkedIn network data in order to show the main patterns in connections (companies and roles, etc).
+The goal is to visualize a person's LinkedIn network data in order to show the main patterns in their connections (companies and roles, etc).
 This is done using a treemap structure, as well as a networkx graph (in the latter case after clustering on cosine similarities of the TFIDF vector representations of the company names).